EmmanueleVilla/chess_ai_game/README.md

 ```

 The AI program will receive the path of this file as the first and unique command line arg.
 It must open the file, parse
-it and respond using a console log, printing the code of the move to be executed.
+it and respond using a console log, printing the code of the move to be executed and then interrupt itself with an exit
+call.

-If the response is not included in the move list sent by the program, that player will skip a turn and an "Invalid Move"
+If the response is not included in the move list sent by the program, that player will skip the turn and an "Invalid
+Move"
 step will be printed in the logs

 ## TODO